What is Income Protection Insurance?

 ‘Hours based’ policies pay benefits if you are unable to perform your regular duties but will allow you to work up to 10 hours per week without reducing the payment.

 ‘Duties based’ pay benefits if you are unable to perform one of more of the regular duties of your regular occupation.

 ‘Loss of Income based’ policies pay benefits if you suffer a loss of the majority of your income (usually 80%) as a direct result of your illness or injury

 Choice of premium options

 ‘Stepped’ premiums increase each year in line with your age.

-‘Level’ premiums generally remain constant until you’re 65 or 70, depending on which ‘Level’ premium option you have selected, at which point they convert to ‘Stepped’.
+‘Level’ premiums generally remain constant until you are 65 or 70 depending on which premium option you have selected.

 How do the insurance companies view you as a risk?

 Some insurance companies may charge you significantly less than other companies for the same cover, simply because they see you – or your occupation – as a lower risk.
 That’s why you should use a financial adviser who has the ability to ‘shop around’ the reputable insurers to get the best solution for your particular situation.